Product

 Basic Info

-At first glance, walking backwards seems a bit strange or sensational.
-But when you calm down and think about it seriously, it is not difficult to find that this kind of exercise and fitness can actually bring many benefits to the body and mind~~
+At first glance, walking backwards may seem strange or sensational.
+But when you calm down and think seriously, it is not difficult to find that this exercise and fitness method can actually bring many benefits to the body and mind~~

 Make the five senses more sensitive